noontaysh/noontaysh/README.md

   - React
   - JavaScript
   - HTML/CSS(SCSS, LESS preprocessors)
-_know basics of Node.js and in addition it's easy to me work with adobe apps_
+  - i also know basics of Node.js and in addition it's easy to me work with adobe apps_
 * 📫 To contact me, it will be easier for you to go to the following link > https://linktr.ee/noontaysh

 <!-- align="center" width=400 -->